Łukasz Kubot: 2012: Stuttgart Open doubles title

 Kubot made the quarterfinals in Memphis, before losing to Benjamin Becker.
-He also made the quarterfinals in Bucharest, only to meet and lose to Gilles Simon.
+He also reached the quarterfinals in Bucharest, losing to Gilles Simon.

-He made the third round of the French Open, losing to Belgian David Goffin.
+Kubot reached the third round of the French Open, losing to Belgian David Goffin.

-He made the quarterfinals in Gstaad, where he lost to Grigor Dimitrov.
-At Winston-Salem, he made the third round, only to lose again to Goffin.
+Kubot made the quarterfinals in Gstaad, where he lost to Grigor Dimitrov.
+At Winston-Salem, he made the third round, losing again to Goffin.

 In doubles, he made three finals, including the Masters 1000 event in Rome, partnering Janko Tipsarević.
 He won the tournament in Stuttgart, partnering Jérémy Chardy.

 2013: Wimbledon quarterfinal

 Ranked no. 130 in the world, Kubot reached the quarterfinals of 2013 Wimbledon Championships.
-He beat Igor Andreev in the first round before getting a walkover after second round opponent (and conqueror of Rafael Nadal in the first round) Steve Darcis withdrew through injury.
-He then beat Benoît Paire and Adrian Mannarino before losing in a historic all-Polish slam quarterfinal against Jerzy Janowicz.
+He defeated Igor Andreev in the first round before getting a walkover after second round opponent (and conqueror of Rafael Nadal in the first round) Steve Darcis withdrew through injury.
+He then defeated Benoît Paire and Adrian Mannarino before losing in an all-Polish slam quarterfinal against Jerzy Janowicz.